German Culture

 Advent in Germany – Four Weeks Left till Christmas!

 In Germany the time from December 1st to December 24th is called “Adventszeit”, which means the time before Christmas Eve.
-Parents give their children calendars that count down the days.
+Parents give their children Advent calendars that count down the days.
 Every day in December they can open one of the doors and receive either a small chocolate in the shape of a star, a tree, or a little toy.
 These calendars just make the wait to Christmas Eve a little easier.

 der-adventskalender